govfresh/govpress/README.md

 # GovPress

+**This repository has been archived by the owner.
+It is now read-only.**

 [GovPress]([http://govpress.org](https://wordpress.org/themes/govpress/)) is a free WordPress theme designed for government use.
 Features include customized homepage, color customizations options, custom headers, multiple widget areas, and an optional icon navigation menu.

 ### Demo